openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 1. *Find the Source Code:* Temporary source code used by the OpenEmbedded build system is kept in the :term:`Build Directory`.
-See the
-   "`Finding Temporary Source
-   Code <#finding-the-temporary-source-code>`__" section to learn how to locate the directory that has the temporary source code for a particular package.
+See the ":ref:`dev-manual/common-tasks:finding temporary source code`" section to learn how to locate the directory that has the temporary source code for a particular package.

 2. *Change Your Working Directory:* You need to be in the directory that